-During the Edo period, the ruling samurai class put so much value on the wood from the Kiso Forest that common people were prohibited from cutting the five trees of the Kiso river valley. ….
-Governments made large revenues by establishing monopolies on harvesting and selling the forests’ products.
+During the Edo period, the ruling samurai class prohibited people cutting the five trees of the Kiso river valley and successive governments made large profits from felling and selling timber.
 The Kiso River and Region at a time when Nagoya had not already begun to sprawl out into its hinterland.
 The urban sprawl now extends north across the line of the Kisoro River.

-The five varieties trees which were particularly valued in the Kiso valley were the native evergreens of sawara, asuhi, koya maki, nezuko and hinoki (Japanese cypress).
-The forest also had scatterings of cherry (sakura), pine (matsu) and zelkova (keyaki, a relative of the elm but native to Japan) mixed in.
-All were prized for use in the construction industry because of their beautiful grain, durability, and ease of working.
+According to WalkJapann the five varieties of trees “the native evergreens of sawara, asuhi, koya maki, nezuko and hinoki (Japanese cypress).
+The forest had scatterings of cherry (sakura), pine (matsu) and zelkova (keyaki, a relative of the elm but native to Japan) mixed in.
+All were prized for use in the construction industry because of their beautiful grain, durability, and ease of working.”

-In the Kiso forest both heavy American and light Japanese skidders proved unsatisfactory, but. a 60,HP gasoline slack-line outfit was giving good service (in 1928).
+An old US forestry resource says that “in the Kiso forest both heavy American and light Japanese skidders proved unsatisfactory, but. a 60,HP gasoline slack-line outfit was giving good service (in 1928).
 The logs were loaded by hand onto light cars of about 2000 board feet capacity; and these were run, by gravity or by light gasoline locomotives, to landings on the main forest railways.
 There the logs were shifted to larger cars (about 3000 bd.ft.), which were hauled in 15-car trains by 10 to 11-ton steam locomotives to a junction with the main-line government railway (at Nojiri and Agematsu).
-At these points they were unloaded and placed in storage yards until they could be taken over that railway to Nagoya, 80 miles distant.
+At these points they were unloaded and placed in storage yards until th ppey could be taken over that railway to Nagoya, 80 miles distant.
 Logs were loaded, unloaded, or piled, all by hand, eight times between the stump and the mill.
-Obviously, the costs were high, even with cheap labour.
+Obviously, the costs were high, even with cheap labour.”

 At first, the Kiso Forest Railway focussed solely on the transport of timber and the labourers who were winning that timber from the forest.
 But the dedicated rail network, penetrating deep into mountainous areas, was soon recognized for its potential to carry human passengers as well.
-Eventually residents were permitted occupy any vacant seats, also accepting a logistical responsibility.
+Kiso-hinoki.jp states that residents were eventually permitted to “occupy any vacant seats, also accepting a logistical responsibility.
 Certificates were issued to the local residents, allowing them to ride for free, although they also became the default baggage handlers.
 Additionally, in exchange for paying no fare, travelers on the railway also waived any rights to state compensation in the case of an accident.
-In spite of this, the Forest Railway became a popular and indispensable feature of life in Kiso.
+In spite of this, the Forest Railway became a popular and indispensable feature of life in Kiso.”

 The Kiso Forest Railway was actually a network of well over 400 km of 762 mm (2 ft 6 in) narrow gauge light (keiben) railway lines that operated in the Kiso Valley in Nagano Prefecture, Japan.
 Some authorities estimate the the network length to be over 500km.
 The railway was extensively rebuilt in 1920, with steel bridges and 24 tunnels.
 The Kiso Forest, Ogawa Line

 The railway was used to support the logging of evergreen forests in the region as outlined above.
-The Kiso Forest had historically been the possession of a local lord, but at the time of the Meiji Restoration had become the property of the Imperial family.
+Wikipedia tells us that “the Kiso Forest had historically been the possession of a local lord, but at the time of the Meiji Restoration had become the property of the Imperial family.”

 Further locomotives were obtained from Baldwin, as well as a Shay Locomotive that was transferred to the Alishan Forest Railway in Taiwan when that line opened.